 If you want to go on tradition, head to D’Talipapa where you can buy fresh seafood from wet market stalls and have them cooked in a restaurant (aka paluto service).

-There are also restaurants offering easy buffet options.
+There are also Boracay buffet restaurants where you can indulge in seafood and local delicacies.
 Nalka Seafood Restaurant offers unlimited seafood buffet.
 Henann Crystal Sands Resort also offers seafood buffet dinner, while Henann Regency Resort and Spa is said to have the best buffet in the island which includes seafood and other options.

 Night life in Boracay was toned down after its rehabilitation and new regulations were put in place (i.e., drinking is no longer allowed in the beach), but you can still enjoy a night out in the island.